 Not all cohorts were represented this season as no returned chicks from the 1995/96, 1996/97, 1999/00 and 2003/04 cohorts were recaptured this season (Figure 12).
-There were two returned chicks from the 2019/20 cohort (one 3.6 and one 3.8 years of age at date of recapture) recaptured this season (Figure 12).
-All cohorts from the 2020/2021 breeding season onwards are still expected to be at sea until four years of age.
+There were two returned chicks from the 2019/00 cohort (one 3.6 and one 3.8 years of age at date of recapture) recaptured this season (Figure 12).
+All cohorts from the 2020/2021 breeding season onwards are still expected to be at sea until 4 years of age.

-Figure 12: The number of banded tākoketai/black petrel (Procellaria parkinsoni) chicks per year (blue bars) overlaid with the percentage of all banded chicks (1995-2024 black points and line; 2023/24 breeding season red points and line) from a particular breeding season cohort returning to the colony at Hirakimata/Mt Hobson on Aotea/Great Barrier Island as adults.
+Figure 12: The number of banded tākoketai/black petrel (Procellaria parkinsoni) chicks per year (blue bars) overlayed with the percentage of all banded chicks (1995-2024 black points and line; 2023/24 breeding season red points and line) from a particular breeding season cohort returning to the colony at Mt Hobson/Hirakimata on Great Barrier Island/Aotea as adults.
 Note: the number of chicks banded, and percentage returned before 1995 was intentionally not plotted.
 There were 583 chicks banded before 1995 and of these 6.0% have been reobserved as adults.
 Note: the left-hand side y-axis corresponds to the blue bars (number of chicks banded), whereas the right-hand side y-axis corresponds to the black (percentage of all returned chicks from a particular breeding season) and red line (percentage of returned chicks from a particular breeding season observed during the 2023/24 breeding season).
-There was a higher number of chicks banded in 2016/17 (n=397) due to random transect surveys undertaken within the 35-ha study area in May 2017 resulting in chicks in random burrows being banded.
 There was a reduced number of chicks banded in 2022/23 (n=130) due to the reduced breeding success caused by Cyclone Gabrielle and poor weather conditions over the chick banding period.

 The composition of each breeding seasons' cohort (i.e., the breeding season the chick hatched in) continues to vary each breeding season (Figure 13).
 Across the entirety of the study, the number of adults that were banded as chicks that subsequently returned to the colony as adults has increased steadily since the study's inception.
 Owing to the time lag between fledging and maturity, for the first five years of the study, only pre-1995 returned chicks are represented, which then steadily increase overtime (Figure 13).
-Changes in effort (e.g., increased night-work, multiple trips per year, use of detection dogs, etc.) likely accounts for the increase in re-sightings from 2011/12 to 2012/13 and 2019/20 onwards.
+Likely changes in effort (e.g., increased night-work, multiple trips per year, usage of detection dogs, etc.) likely accounts for the increase in re-sightings from 2011/12 to 2012/13 and from 2019/20 onwards.

-Figure 13: The number of tākoketai/black petrel (Procellaria parkinsoni) returned chicks (banded as chicks and re-observed as adults) at Hirakimata/Mt Hobson on Aotea/Great Barrier Island during each breeding season (from 1995/96 to 2023/24), categorised by the breeding season the bird was born in (i.e., breeding season cohort).
+Figure 13: The number of tākoketai/black petrel (Procellaria parkinsoni) returned chicks (banded as chicks and re-observed as adults) at Mt Hobson/Hirakimata on Great Barrier Island/Aotea during each breeding season (from 1995/96 to 2023/24), categorised by the breeding season the bird was born in (i.e., breeding season cohort).
 Note: the time period before 1995 encompasses approximately 20 years of chicks banding records (1972-1992, e.g., the first returned chick was banded in 1972 and recorded again in 1977).